google-dorks-mini

 * Third-level domains of the explored resource

 Third-level domains can be found using the keyword “site:”.
 For example, the query site:. * example.com will return all domains of the third level of the website example.com.
-Such requests enable to detect hidden management resources, release management systems, as well as other applications with the web interface.
+Such requests enable to detect hidden management resources, release management systems, as well as other applications with the web interface, including interfaces of various online devices dork target.

 * Hidden files on a web server